I Am a Responsible Gun Owner

 Of course, owning a gun comes with its own unique set of responsibilities, and I count myself as one of those proud and responsible gun owners who abides by strict standards of gun safety.

 First and foremost, in order to count yourself a responsible gun owner, it is imperative that you keep your firearms in a secure location, especially if you live with small children.
-If I were looking to keep my gun in a secure location from my wife, I often say that I would do best to keep the gun in the oven since she hasn’t had occasion to cook a decent meal with it since at least Bush 43’s first term, and she would therefore never think to look for it there.
+I often say that if I were looking to keep my gun away from my wife, I would keep it in the oven since she hasn’t had occasion to cook a decent meal since at least Bush 43’s first term, and she would never think to look for it there.

 See, the thing is to think like the people you’re trying to keep the gun away from, and so when it comes to my children, I elect to hide my gun in the last place they would ever think to look—namely, the back of the hall closet near the cleaning supplies.